infinum/android-handbook/Security/Certificate Pinning.md

 ## Initializing TrustKit with the Pinning Policy

-The path to the XML policy should then be specified in manifest to enable it as the app's Network Security Configuration on Android N:
+The path to the XML policy should then be specified in the manifest to enable it as the app's Network Security Configuration on Android N and above:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>